silverflax/bgg-gg/README.md

-# BGG Game Collection Viewer
+# BGG Good Game.
+Board Game Collection Viewer

 A modern web application for viewing and filtering your BoardGameGeek collection with a beautiful dark theme.